Ayan-MJ/Logiled-AI/README.md

 # LogiLead AI

-LogiLead AI is an automated tender scraping and notification system that helps businesses identify and track relevant tender opportunities in the Clearing & Forwarding (C&F) sector.
+LogiLead AI is an automated lead generation and notification system that helps businesses identify and track relevant opportunities in the Clearing & Forwarding (C&F) sector, including tenders, industry news, and job postings.

 ## Project Overview

 The system automatically:
 1. Scrapes tender information from configured websites (currently GeM portal)
+2. Tracks industry news from NewsAPI.org relevant to logistics, warehousing, and C&F
+3. Monitors job boards for positions matching specified job titles
+4. Assigns relevance scores to prioritize the most important leads
-2. Stores the data in a PostgreSQL database
+5. Stores all leads in a PostgreSQL database
-3. Sends email notifications about new opportunities
+6. Sends consolidated daily email digests with the top leads
-4. Runs on a scheduled basis to keep information up-to-date
+7. Runs on a scheduled basis to keep information up-to-date

 ## Setup Instructions